Thrombosis prevention

 Thrombosis prevention or thromboprophylaxis is medical treatment to prevent the development of thrombosis (blood clots inside blood vessels) in those considered at risk for developing thrombosis.
 Some people are at a higher risk for the formation of blood clots than others, such as those with cancer undergoing a surgical procedure.
 Prevention measures or interventions are usually begun after surgery as the associated immobility will increase a person's risk.

 Blood thinners are used to prevent clots, these blood thinners have different effectiveness and safety profiles.
 A 2018 systematic review found 20 studies that included 9771 people with cancer.
 The evidence did not identify any difference between the effects of different blood thinners on death, developing a clot, or bleeding.
 A 2021 review found that low molecular weight heparin (LMWH) was superior to unfractionated heparin in the initial treatment of venous thromboembolism for people with cancer.

 There are medication-based interventions and non-medication-based interventions.
-The risk of developing blood clots can be lowered by life style modifications, the discontinuation of oral contraceptives, and weight loss.
-In those at high risk both interventions are often used.
-The treatments to prevent the formation of blood clots is balanced against the risk of bleeding.
+The risk of developing blood clots can be lowered by lifestyle modifications, the discontinuation of oral contraceptives, and weight loss.
+In those at high risk, both interventions are often used.
+The treatments to prevent the formation of blood clots are balanced against the risk of bleeding.

 One of the goals of blood clot prevention is to limit venous stasis as this is a significant risk factor for forming blood clots in the deep veins of the legs.
 Venous stasis can occur during the long periods of not moving.
 Thrombosis prevention is also recommended during air travel.
 Thrombosis prophylaxis is effective in preventing the formation of blood clots, their lodging in the veins, and their developing into thromboemboli that can travel through the circulatory system to cause blockage and subsequent tissue death in other organs.
 Clarence Crafoord is credited with the first use of thrombosis prophylaxis in the 1930s.

 Pathophysiology of blood clot prevention

-The development of blood clots can be interrupted and prevented by the use of medication, changing risk factors and other interventions.
+The development of blood clots can be interrupted and prevented by the use of medication, changing risk factors, and other interventions.
 Some risk factors can be modified.
-These would be losing weight, increasing exercise and the cessation of oral contraceptives.
+These would be losing weight, increasing exercise, and the cessation of oral contraceptives.
 Moving during periods of travel is a modifiable behavior.
-Preventing blood clots includes the use of medications that interrupt the complex clotting cascade and changing the proteins that are needed for clotting.
+Preventing blood clots includes medications that interrupt the complex clotting cascade and changing the proteins needed for clotting.
 Antiplatelet drugs also have an effect in preventing the formation of clots.

 Medical treatments

-Thrombosis prophylaxis is not only used for the prevention of deep vein thrombosis, but can be initiated for the prevention of the formation of blood clots in other organs and circumstances unrelated to deep vein thrombosis:
+Thrombosis prophylaxis is not only used for the prevention of deep vein thrombosis but can be initiated for the prevention of the formation of blood clots in other organs and circumstances unrelated to deep vein thrombosis: